 for personal use only.

-MALT is provided to Australian Vascular Surgery Trainees as a
+provided to Australian Orthopaedic Surgery Trainees as a personal

-personal log/self-audit tool, this field is automatically populated
+log/self-audit tool, this field is automatically populated with

 MALT is accessed via the College website.